projectatomic/adb-vagrant-registration/README.md

 <a name="development"></a>
 ## Development

-To install a development environment, clone the repo and prepare dependencies by
+To install a development environment, clone the repo and prepare dependencies by:

 ```
 gem install bundler